Skip to main content

 • Large, lumpy, sausage‑shaped piles

-• Can be segmented or loose
+• Segmented or loose texture

-• Contain visible grain, pasture, or fruit
+• Visible grain, pasture, fruit, or fibre

 Often found: